dy/piezo/docs/r&d.md

     * for exports we create clauses = that depends on the way fn is called.
     * so that's just generalized way to "batch" functions against values in memory.

 ## [x] ?
-Should we provide param types or not?
+Should we provide param types or not? -> try `~` as indicator of input signal
   * kParam type clause can save 1024 memory reads per block.

   1. hide implementation detail of kRate/aRate and generate both clauses depending on input type.
     - see zzfx: myriad of params generate O^2 clauses.
 A mess.
       → we need some indicator of param type
-  2. generate params via typescript system
+  2. generate params via typescript-like syntax `param: kType`
     - colon is too ambiguous
     + very common: rtype, hegel, flow use same notation
     - needs separate type parsing/tracking subsystem, whereas name immediately reflects type
     + allows multitype definition as `frequency:aParam|kParam`
       + this solves redirection problem
+    - types are reserved words, we have policy of 0 reserved words
+    - conflicts with other cases of colon, like condition or named args
   3. use csound-like prefixing for identifying params: ifrequency, ainput, gi
     + melds in global params organically `gTime, gSampleRate` (which is glsl-familiar)
     + name reflects type constantly
     + shortness
     - problematic destructuring of multiple channels: gain((al,ar) in -1..1)
-      ~ can be mitigated by default params falling back to a-type `gain((l,r) in -1..1, kGain)`
+      ~ can be mitigated by default params falling back to a-type `gain((l,r) in -1..1, kGain)` ~ destructuring could be prohibited
+        ~ but we need that for indicating simple layout cases `l,r` vs generic-channel case `..ch`
     + resolves conflict of fn name and param: gain vs kGain, delay vs kDelay
     + that also works good as indicator of non-argument variables ~ ? should non-prefixed params possibly generate two versions?